makeroo/dr_p2/docs/discussion_ui.md

 5. Vote

 From the user point of view voting is very much like creating relations or content.
-If I read something or write something, I evaluate it, though there can be some bias whether I'm the author or not.
+Whether I read something or write something, I evaluate it, though there can be some bias whether I'm the author or not.

 Differences between voting and creating content from the system point of view: